Beyond the Black River: Plot overview

 The two go to warn everyone that an army of Picts have crossed the river and are about to attack.
 They are joined by Slasher, a feral dog formerly owned by a settler who had been slain by the Picts.
 Balthus is sent on to warn the settlers of an incoming raid, and Conan parts from him to aid a group of fishermen who had gone to gather salt.
 Balthus warns the women and children to leave their huts and flee.
 When a band of Picts arrive, who move quicker and might overtake the women, Balthus stays behind to cover their escape.
 Accompanied by Slasher, he makes his last stand against the coming Pictish raiders, first shooting arrows from concealment and then in a furious face-to-face battle.
 Both Balthus and Slasher's sacrifice delays the Picts, giving the settlers time to reach safety.
 Conan manages to warn the salt-gathering party in time, but finds he has been marked for death by the gods of darkness for misusing the symbol of Jhebbal Sag, and is attacked by a demonic creature who tells him that it and Zogar Sag are of one blood.
 Conan triumphs against the creature, but the fort is lost, and so is the entire province.

 The story ends in a tavern on the other side of Thunder River, the former boundary between the Pict Lands and Aquilonia.
 A sole survivor from Tuscelan tells Conan about the courageous act of Balthus and Slasher.
 He also relates that in the midst of his victory at Tuscelan, Zogar Sag was mysteriously struck dead, sporting the same kind of wounds Conan had inflicted on the swamp demon.
 Upon hearing of Balthus and Slasher's demise, Conan vows to take the heads of ten Picts to pay for Balthus, along with seven heads for the dog, who was "a better warrior than many a man".

 As Conan turns back to his drink, the survivor mutters, "Barbarism is the natural state of mankind.
 Civilization is unnatural; it is a whim of circumstance...
 And barbarism must always ultimately triumph!"

 Analysis

 In their book on Howard's work, Marc Cerasini and Charles E. Hoffman described "Beyond the Black River" as a "transplanted Western".
 They also noted that Howard had "used the setting of Robert W. Chambers's Indian novel The Little Red Foot as a model for his Pictish Wilderness".
+Howard scholar John Bullard argues the story is inspired by 19th century conflicts between settlers and natives in the Cross Timbers region of Texas; with the two rivers playing the role of the Trinity and Brazos rivers, and the attack on Tuscelan corresponding to the Fort Parker massacre in 1836.